OlivierLD/raspberry-coffee/Bluetooth/bluetooth.101.md

 ### To get started
-I used an Arduino UNO with an [`HC-05` module](https://www.allelectronics.com/item/hc-05/hc-05-bluetooth-module/1.html), to act as a bluetooth device, and some Python code to run on the Raspberry Pi, acting as a Bluetooth client.
+I used an Arduino UNO with an [`HC-05` module](https://www.allelectronics.com/item/hc-05/hc-05-bluetooth-module/1.html), to act as a bluetooth device, and some Python (and then Java) code to run on the Raspberry Pi, acting as a Bluetooth client.

 The sketch running on the Arduino turns a led on or off, depending on what's read from the Bluetooth device.